 The County follows the Mississippi County Financial Accounting Manual to set up and maintain funds.
 The County adopts an annual operating budget for all governmental funds.
-As required supplementary information, this discussion and analysis includes a budgetary comparison statement for each major special revenue fund that can be found in the Budgetary Comparison Schedule starting on page 61.
+As required supplementary information, this discussion and analysis includes a budgetary comparison statement for the General Fund and each major special revenue fund that can be found in the Budgetary Comparison Schedule starting on page 66.